 The Brazilian Congress have been considering a complete Tax Reform for a number of years.
 Back in August 2017, the Chamber of Deputies announced a proposal for a constitutional amendment, implementing a tax reform to simplify the tax system through unified taxes on consumption, in the form of VAT.

 This tax reform could see the introduction of VAT to consolidate or replace a number of its current taxes.
 While it initially had good traction, COVID brought much of the momentum to a halt.
 Now it’s more incremental of the implementation change with any progress or changeover likely to take a number of years.

-For more detailed analysis around digitalisation, join Teodora Vallone in the third instalment of the TBI Expert View.
+For more detailed analysis around digitalisation, join Teodora Vallone in the second instalment of the TBI Expert View.
 Teodora will provide a closer look at the continued digitalisation of tax processes and offer her perspective on the potential opportunities and challenges for 2022.